-We have created an Internet network, that extends throughout Japan by leasing lines from telecommunications carriers.
+We have created an Internet network that extends throughout Japan by leasing lines from telecommunications carriers.
 Our backbone is one of the highest capacity Internet backbones in Japan.
-As of July 7, 2006, we operated 13 points of presence ("POPs") for dedicated access, 17 POPs for dial-up access and 12 Internet data centers.
+As of July 3, 2007, we operated 12 points of presence ("POPs") for dedicated access, 17 POPs for dial-up access and 13 Internet data centers.
 POPs are the main points at which our customers connect to our backbone, throughout Japan.
 Our policy on the management of our backbone is that we upgrade the bandwidth depending on demand and with maximum cost effectiveness.
-Our backbone network also extends to the United States, with a total capacity of 7.2 Gbps (3 STM-16 trunk lines), and to China, with a capacity of 600 Mbps (1 STM-4 trunk line) as of July 7, 2006.
+Our backbone network also extends to the United States, with a total capacity of 7.2 Gbps (3 STM-16 trunk lines) as of July 3, 2007.